Looney Tunes Golden Collection: Volume 6

 Looney Tunes Golden Collection: Volume 6 is a four-disc DVD box set collection of Looney Tunes and Merrie Melodies cartoons.
 Following the pattern of one release each year of the previous volumes, it was released on October 21, 2008.
 It is the final release in the Looney Tunes Golden Collection series.
-In fact, the set was almost canceled after Volume 5's disappointing sales, despite many remasters and bonus features already being completed.
-Fortunately, after pushback from those working on the set, such as Jerry Beck, Warner allowed the team to finish and release the set, with the set's selection of cartoons featuring many shorts originally intended for future volumes.
+The set was almost canceled after Volume 5's disappointing sales, despite many remasters and bonus features already being completed.
+After pushback from those working on the set, such as Jerry Beck, Warner allowed the team to finish and release the set, with the set's selection of cartoons featuring many shorts originally intended for future volumes.
 Succeeding the Golden Collection series would be the Looney Tunes Platinum Collection series on Blu-ray, first released November 2011.
-In fact, the trailer for the first Platinum Collection volume was a slightly different version of the trailer for Golden Collection: Volume 6.
 On July 3, 2012, a two-disc DVD version of Volume 1 of the Platinum Collection was released.

 Volume 6 of the Golden Collection series is less child-friendly than previous releases.
-Like Volumes 3–5, it has a warning before each disc about the shorts containing content that some viewers would not consider to be "politically correct" by today's standards (but will be shown uncut and uncensored for historical reasons), and as such, is "intended for the adult collector".
-However, Volume 6's box art disclaimer says that it "is not suitable for children", as opposed to Volumes 3-5, stating that they might not be suitable for younger audiences.
+Like Volumes 3–5, it has a warning before each disc about the shorts containing content that some viewers would not consider to be "politically correct" by today's standards (but will be shown uncut and uncensored for historical reasons), and as such, is "intended for the adult collector" and might not be suitable for younger audiences.

-This is because, in addition to containing cartoons that have racial and/or ethnic stereotypes (like in Volumes 3–5), a use of the F-bomb in Bosko's Picture Show, and references to sexism in Robert McKimson's Wild Wife, Volume 6 also contains many cartoons that pertain to World War II, most of them containing depictions or references to Nazi Fuehrer Adolf Hitler and Hideki Tojo, or to Nazi Germans and Imperial Japan in general.
+In addition to containing cartoons that have racial and/or ethnic stereotypes (like in Volumes 3–5), a use of the word "fuck" in Bosko's Picture Show, and references to sexism in Robert McKimson's Wild Wife, Volume 6 also contains many cartoons that pertain to World War II, most of them containing depictions or references to Adolf Hitler and Hideki Tojo, or to Nazi Germany and Imperial Japan in general.
 While Volumes 4 and 5 each had a couple World War II-themed cartoons (Plane Daffy and Scrap Happy Daffy, respectively), Volume 6 is notable for having an entire disc dedicated to the subject (Disc 2: Patriotic Pals), including several of its bonus cartoons.

 Volume 6 was originally only released in North America due to the poor sales of the previous volume.
 However, the discs in this volume were not region-coded, making it easy for collectors outside of North America to import and play this set.
-The set was released in the UK on 12 September 2011.
+The set was released in the UK on September 12, 2011.